 gensort Data Generator

-The gensort program can be used to generate input records for various sort benchmarks.
-The program currently can be compiled on Linux systems or within a Cygwin environment.
-Sort benchnark contests may elect to extract parts of the gensort code and run them as part of a distributed application.
+The gensort program can be used to generate input records for the sort benchmarks presented on www.sortbenchmark.org.
+The program currently can be compiled on Linux or Windows systems.
+Sort benchmark contestants may elect to extract parts of the gensort code and run them as part of a distributed application.
+The latest version, 1.5, includes the ability to generate records with skewed key values.

 Download